demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/README.md

-[Enter a comprehensive, yet concise, description of what the integration does, what use cases it is designed for, etc.]
-This integration enables Cortex XSOAR to access and run commands on a terminal in a remote location (via SSH).
+File transfer between Cortex XSOAR to remote machine, and execution of commands on remote machine This integration was integrated and tested with version xx of RemoteAccess v2

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-RemoteAccessv2).
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-remoteaccess-v2).

 ## Configure RemoteAccess v2 on Cortex XSOAR